 MES and PhD students*

 MES students must complete a minimum of 12 credit units of graduate coursework.
-They are required to take ENVS 801 or 802 (depending on their background), as well as 803, 990 and 994.
+They are required to take ENVS 803, 807, 990 and 994 with an additional six credit units of electives.

 PhD students must complete a minimum of six credit units of graduate courses.
-They are required to take ENVS 990 and 996, and are encouraged to enroll in ENVS 801 or 802, if they have not already completed an interdisciplinary graduate program.
+They are required to take ENVS 809, 990 and 996.
+They are also required to take three credit units of electives.

 - This course has excursion fees in addition to regular tuition.

-ENVS 804.3 – Decision-Making for Environment and Sustainability: Intended to enhance students' professional and scholarly effectiveness, this course introduces an interdisciplinary approach to environmental conservation problems (from the policy sciences) that enables them to critically appraise and constructively engage with environmental and sustainability policy and processes, and develop functional understanding of conventional institutional approaches to environmental management and new emergent approaches.
+ENVS 808.3 – Tools and Applications for Sustainability Problem-solving: Intended to enhance students' professional and scholarly effectiveness, this course introduces an interdisciplinary approach to environmental conservation problems (from the policy sciences) that enables them to critically appraise and constructively engage with environmental and sustainability policy and processes, and develop functional understanding of conventional institutional approaches to environmental management and new emergent approaches.

 ENVS 990 – Seminar in Environment and Sustainability (no credit unit)